 While these are the most commonly occurring types, there are a lot more types of plastics in use.
 Even within the most popular categories, similarly labelled plastics may have different chemical compositions.
 This is the reason why plastic recycling is not as simple as many people think.

 Mechanical recycling refers to the process of remelting plastic.
 This requires an exceptionally clean stream of a single plastic type and colour.
+PET drink bottles are often recycled this way.

 Chemical recycling breaks down the molecular structure of plastic, turning it back into base chemicals and chemical feedstocks for reuse.
 For this process, most plastic types can be mixed.
-However, this requires a clean stream of materials, which can be challenging.
+However, this also requires a clean stream of materials, which can be challenging.

 As mentioned, different types of plastics cannot simply be recycled together, since they generally have different chemical compositions and/or melting temperatures.
-But getting a clean source of a single type of plastic is challenging.
+However, getting a clean source of a single type of plastic is challenging.
 Many plastic items are formed from multiple types of plastic, meaning the different parts must be separated or the item fully deconstructed, before recycling is possible.
 Packaging comprising multiple layers is even harder to recycle as it needs to be delaminated.
-This is the case with drinks cartons.
+This is the case with drink cartons.
 Separation of these materials is costly or even impossible[3].

 However, even once recycled, the possible application of recycled plastics is also limited by regulations, hampering plastic reuse.

-Regulation governs the type and grade of plastic that may be used for food packaging to ensure that the packaged foodstuff is not contaminated by the packaging.
+Regulation controls the type and grade of plastic used for food packaging, to ensure that the packaging will not contaminate the foodstuff.
 This limits the use of recycled plastic in the EU, as it may contain residue from its previous use.
-It is possible that a PET bottle was previously used to store a toxic substance for example [4].
-Consequently, almost all food packaging is made from virgin plastic material and post-consumer food packaging can only be used for other non-food applications such as household cleaning products and some cosmetics.
-However, several companies claim to have developed mechanical recycling processes creating post-consumer plastic which comply with food safety regulations.
-Of these, the approach with the highest profile is that to create a bottle-to-bottle recycling process[5].
-Nonetheless, these processes often still require the addition of virgin plastics to guarantee the required quality of the material.
+For example, a PET bottle could have been previously used to store a toxic substance [4].
+Consequently, almost all food packaging is made from virgin plastic material while post-consumer food packaging can only be used for non-food applications such as household cleaning products and some cosmetics.

 Whether or not plastics are recycled on a large scale depends on the price of virgin plastic and thus the price of oil.
 A low oil price results in a low price for virgin plastic.
 The supply of virgin plastic is consistent in both quantity and quality and without the risk of contamination.
 Recycled plastic struggles to compete as it is often still more expensive because of the complex recycling process and is not perceived to be of the same quality.
 These challenges result in only 15% of all plastics currently being recycled [6].

-Recycling of riverine plastics
+Recycling of Riverine Plastics

-Recycling of riverine plastic is unfortunately even more challenging.
-Before addressing the regulatory challenges around post-consumer use, communities need to find an economic solution for collecting, sorting and cleaning the material ready for recycling.
-Typically, riverine plastic is a lower grade in terms of its chemical and mechanical properties than household plastic waste because of the exposure to UV and mechanical degradation [7].
-When riverine plastic is collected, it is often mixed with organic material and the surface of the plastic is subject to biofouling – that is, it is covered with organic matter.
+When riverine plastic is collected, it is often mixed with organic material and the surface of the plastic is subject to biofouling – meaning it is covered with organic matter.
 Both complicate the sorting effort.
-Industrial sorting of plastic material uses sensors and lasers which can detect the type of plastic based on how it reflects the laser light.
+Industrial sorting of plastic material uses sensors and lasers which detect the type of plastic based on how it reflects the laser light.
 If the plastic item is covered with an organic film, the sensor is unable to detect it as plastic.
 Black plastics face a similar problem, resulting in low recycling rates [8].

-Circularity of plastic recycling
+Circularity of Plastic Recycling